Ultimate Garage Security Guide: How to Protect Motorcycles, Bicycles & Tools in Your Garage

 - Tracks need protection from spreading attacks

-Thieves usually attack the garage door first.
+It sounds obvious, but thieves usually attack the garage door first.
 That’s where your biggest gains can be made.

 3.1 Reinforce the Door Structure